knative/serving/docs/spec/overview.md

 # Orchestration

-The system will be configured to not allow customer mutations to Revisions.
+The system will be configured to disallow users from creating or changing Revisions.
 Instead, the creation of immutable Revisions through a Configuration provides:

 * a single referenceable resource for the route to perform automated rollouts